'Zombies' haunt Vietnam's trade bonanza bid

 SMEs make up nine-tenths of local companies, but firms such as Nam's, survive only in name, accounting for millions of dollars in unpaid loans and taxes.

-It's a headache for the state, which injected stimulus of $9 billion to rescue firms in 2009, with limited success.
+It's a headache for the state, which injected stimulus of $9 billion (6 billion pounds) to rescue firms in 2009, with limited success.
 Prime Minister Nguyen Tan Dung has said Vietnam's half-million companies are too few and too weak to compete, even at home.

 GLOBAL CHALLENGE LOOMS